cmtrc/01-projects-retailMountApi/README.md

 5. To retrieve all mounts, go to /mounts

-    -if you get an error try to edit the splice range on line 39 in the server.js-file.

 6. To retrieve all mounts that a certain player has, go to /profile/:realm/:username (:realm is replaced by the actual realm name and :username is replaced by the name of the user you wish to see the list of mounts).